savob/savobajic.ca/content/projects/personal/esc/esc-v5.md

 #### Extending the Measurement Period

 The timers used for period capture and commutation are type B timer/counters (TCBx), the timer used for PWM is type A (TCA0).
-TCBs are 16-bit meaning that they can count up to 65535, which at the ATtiny's 20 MHz internal clock would mean that they can count to about 3.3&nbsp;ms before they overflow, which limits the ESC to commutating at rates no lower than 300&nbsp;Hz or about 25 rotations a second for a typical 12 winding motor.
+TCBs are 16-bit meaning that they can count up to 65535, which at the ATtiny's 20&nbsp;MHz internal clock would mean that they can count to about 3.3&nbsp;ms before they overflow, which limits the ESC to commutating at rates no lower than 300&nbsp;Hz or about 25 rotations a second for a typical 12 winding motor.
 I was worried that this would not be a long enough of a period for slower spinning motors, especially when throttled, so I worked to extend this.

 The TCB's were both originally set to run off the clock signal for TCA because their pre-scaling is limited compared to that which TCA can (TCB's can only run directly off the core clock, TCA's clock, or halve the core clock).
 This way I could pre-scale the 20&nbsp;MHz the ATtiny was running on down to a frequency that would allow TCB's to observe longer events.
 The drawback of this was that the PWM period would be proportionally extended and thus be more perceptible for the feedback network for BEMF.